 Nov.
-23, 534 BC – Thespis of Icaria reportedly became the first recorded actor to portray a character onstage.
-Details are sketchy, but Aristotle wrote that Thespis, a Greek poet from Icaria, donned a mask and took on the persona of Dionysus, god of fertility, wine, and the theater.
-Up to this point, Greek theater mostly consisted of choruses singing songs about Greek myths.
-Thespis was the first one to actually pretend to be someone else, speaking dialogue from the point of view of that character.
+23, 534 BC – Thespis, a Greek poet from Icaria reportedly became the first recorded actor to portray a character onstage when he donned a mask and took on the persona of Dionysus, god of fertility, wine, and the theater.

 Nov.
 23, 1733 – The 1733 slave insurrection on St. John began in what was then the Danish West Indies.